Understanding package.json Fields

 npm view <package-name> version 2>/dev/null || echo "Name available"

-Module Resolution & Export Maps
+Module Resolution and Export Maps

 {